ADD CONDITION

 If your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-If your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache, stop use and ask a doctor.
+If your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache, stop use and consult a doctor.

-If you are pregnant or breastfeeding, ask a health professional before use.
+If you are pregnant or breastfeeding, you should ask a health professional before use.

-Do not use the drug if the bag is torn or open.
+Store the drug at room temperature and do not use it if the bag is torn or open.

 Packaging Info